How A Prenatal 'Bootcamp' For New Dads Helps The Whole Family

 Oyo says the three-hour-long, Sunday Bootcamp for New Dads session he attended at NYU Langone Medical center, helped ease his early fears.
 At the peer-led workshop, "I learned babies communicate through crying," he says, "and that they usually cry for four reasons — which made infant care seem less scary."

-Joy Bay, a 44-year-old father who lives in Clifton, N.J., was the session's coach.
+Joe Bay, a 44-year-old father who lives in Clifton, N.J., was the session's coach.
 Calling the course a "bootcamp" acknowledges the ambivalent relationship dads may feel between childcare duties and societal views of masculinity, Bay says.
 It also speaks to the practicality of what the men can expect to learn -- how to hold a tiny baby, for example, or how to soothe a crying infant.

 Participants also learn how parenthood can rock their partner's well-being — and upend their own emotional health, as it rattles their sense of identity.